-A major affliction of honey and mason bees is the chalkbrood disease, which caused by the fungus Ascosphaera Apis.
-The diseases afflicts colonies of the honey bee the world over.
-It mummifies the larvae of honey bees, leaving larvae in bee brood cells hard on the outside and white on the inside.
-The mummified larvae looks like a piece of chalk, hence the name chalkbrood.
-This disease of honey bees affects both sealed and unsealed brood in a colony.
+A major affliction of honey and mason bees is the chalkbrood disease, which is caused by the fungus Ascosphaera Apis.
+The disease affects honeybee colonies the world over.
+It mummifies the larvae of honeybees, leaving larvae in bee brood cells hard on the outside and white on the inside.
+The mummified larvae look like a piece of chalk, hence the name chalkbrood.
+This disease of honeybees affects both sealed and unsealed brood in a colony.
 These mycelia multiply and eventually engulf the entire larvae inside the cell and kill it.
 This guide helps you with chalkbrood disease treatment for honey and mason bees.

 Predisposing Factors to Chalkbrood Disease

 Certain factors and conditions, if present in a beehive will predispose the colony to a chalkbrood disease outbreak, especially if the fungi is present but latent.
 Such factors include weather and stress.